LotteLutkenhaus/sudoku-stats/README.md

 ## Webhooks

 I personally use [Make](https://www.make.com/en) to watch the Google Drive folder that I store my Sudoku screenshots in.
-When setting this up, make sure to add a 'X-API-Key' header for authentication.
+When it finds a new screenshot, it fires a webhook to the Google Cloud Run address.
+When setting up the webhook, make sure to add a 'X-API-Key' header for authentication.

 ## Required Secrets in Google Secret Manager